 If you use custom images to deploy model services, the EAS engine is injected to service instances as a sidecar container during runtime to collect traffic or system monitoring data and add authentication information to service requests.
 You can send API requests over HTTP, WebSocket, or gRPC (HTTP/2) to call a model service.

-To send requests over gRPC, set the metadata.enable_grpc parameter to true when you deploy the service.
+To send requests over gRPC, set the metadata.enable_grpc parameter to true when you deploy a model service.

-If an image that supports access over HTTP, WebSocket, and gRPC is deployed, skip this step and proceed to deploy the model service.
+If you have an available image that supports access over HTTP, WebSocket, and gRPC, skip this step and proceed to deploy the model service.

 from flask import Flask